apetkau/microbial-informatics-2014/labs/ffp-phylogeny/README.md

 	$ ffpry -l 2 contigs/2010EL-1749.fasta
 	RR      1988920 RY      1013697 YR      1013730

-This shows the different 2-mer counts from __2010EL-1749__, encoded as either a purine or a pyramidine.
+This shows the different 2-mer counts, 1988920 for combination RR, 1013697 for combination RY, and 1013730 for combination YR from __2010EL-1749__, encoded as either a purine or a pyramidine.  *Note: There are no YY counts because these are combined with the reverse complimented (RR) counts.*

-It's possible to remove the compression to only states __R__ or __Y__ and leave the 4 state nucleotide encoding by using the `-d` parameter.
+It's possible to remove the compression to __R__ or __Y__ and leave the 4 state nucleotide encoding by using the `-d` parameter.
 For example:

 	$ ffpry -d -l 2 contigs/2010EL-1749.fasta
 	TA      191171  TC      476051  TG      587034  TT      662771  AC      441843  AG      452107  AT   275766   CC      397991  CG      235525  GC      296088